 Before you copy or use any material online, always check if the website has Terms and Conditions governing the use of content, which tend to be found at the bottom of the Homepage.
 If so, you might need to write to the website owner for permission before you use the content.
 For software content, the terms of the license are typically contained within the headers of the code itself, and you should make sure you understand the license terms before integrating that piece of software into your own codebase.

+The ARH, together with legal consultant Professor David Tan, has a useful list of Copyright 101 and Copyright FAQs for quick and easy reference of copyright terms.
 Other useful related resources include an Event Licensing Guide introducing the different types of permits and licenses required when organising an arts event, under the existing licensing framework.

 While you may opt to work as an independent freelancer, if you are considering setting up an arts business, here are some possible considerations and practicalities on how to do so.